 - The form tutor is the first pastoral link person.

-- Heads of Year and Head of Lower and Upper School also provide support and guidance.
+- Heads of Year and Heads of School also provide support and guidance.

 - Medical staff are also based in our school.